Client: Collections

 Reconnection

-Collections are automatically resubscribed on reconnect, including handlers and mode.
+Collections are automatically resubscribed on reconnect, including handlers.

 Notes

-only - You may still want to subscribe to individual records if you care about patching/version tracking
+callback for consistency - You may still want to subscribe to individual records if you need patch-based updates

 Use cases